LilyLoveLife/autoplay-bgm/README.md

 Autoplay background music for h5.

  ## Scope
-It autoplays when user touches the screen.
+It plays when user touches the screen.
 <br>For WeiXin on ios, it would autoplay bgm without any touch.

  ## Installation